-Researchers in the race against time to provide a proven treatment for COVID-19 will have to balance speed with scientific rigour, according to global experts.
+Researchers in the race against time to provide a vaccine for COVID-19 will have to balance speed with scientific rigour, according to global experts.

 Clinical trials for possible treatments and cures have begun around the world, including an unprecedented international study by the World Health Organization.

 But the scientific gold standard to test the efficacy of new, unproven treatments isn’t always practical with new cases of COVID-19 spreading around the world.

 “Things are faster and so we’re having to cut some corners,” said Dr. Srinivas Murthy, an associate professor with the faculty of medicine at the University of British Columbia.